chrishoen/DevEnvWiki/README.md

 # DevEnvWiki
-software development wiki. click on the above wiki link.
+software development environment wiki. click on the above wiki link. this explains how to set up my development environment.